iTomxy/reimpl.TANSS/README.md

 Re-implementation of TANSS [1] based on SSAH [3,4], with TensorFlow 1.12.

 Notes that it can NOT reproduce the results on the original paper currently.
-The best results I can get not is listed in [Current Results](#current-results).
+The best results I can get now is listed in [Current Results](#current-results).

 # Data